-Users gain access to Hitachi ID Privileged Access Manager itself -- for example, to make configuration changes and run reports -- and to managed systems and accounts through user classes.
+Users gain access to Hitachi ID Bravura Privilege itself -- for example, to make configuration changes and run reports -- and to managed systems and accounts through user classes.

 User classes are expressions in terms of identity attributes and group memberships on integrated systems.
 For example, a user may be considered a member of a user class called "Windows Server Administrators NYC" if he satisfies the conditions: